zzhikai/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the search mechanism behaves at each step.

 Example 1
-1. The user enters search command with prefix and specified keyword , `search n/David`.
+1. The user enters search command with prefix and specified keyword , `search n/David Lee`.

 2. The input keywords will be passed into `SearchCommandParser` and creates a `NameContainsKeywordsPredicate` if the keyword and prefix are not empty.

-3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and display applicants with partial name matching of "David" in LinkedOUT.
+3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and display applicants with partial name matching of "David" or "Lee" in LinkedOUT.

 Example 2